You are here

 Ph.D.
 Student in Africana Studies

-Bam Willoughby is a 6th year PhD candidate in the Africana Studies & Research Center at Cornell University.
-Broadly, they are interested in black historiographies & ecologies of Ottoman and post-Ottoman worlds, how community relationships to agricultural labor tell time, relationships between so called Middle-Eastern and so called Western scientific discourse, environmentalism, and how we can use this knowledge to challenge prevailing notions of blackness.
+Olumayowa Willoughby is a 6th year Doctoral Graduate Candidate at the Africana Studies & Research Center at Cornell University.
+Broadly, Olumayowa’s research focuses on historiographies & ecologies of Ottoman and post-Ottoman worlds, how community relationships to agricultural labor tell time, relationships between so called Middle-Eastern and so called Western scientific discourse, environmentalism, and how we can use this knowledge to challenge prevailing notions of blackness.

 - Africana Studies and Research Center